DepledgeLab/depledgelab.github.io/index.md

 # Welcome to the Depledge Lab!

-The Depledge Lab focuses on understanding how human herpesviruses persist following infection and how this is influenced by different aspects of RNA biology.
-Here, exciting web-lab, high performance computing bioinformatics and supportive colleagues meet to create new research.
-Have a look around this website to find out more!
+Research in the Depledge Lab (aka Systems Biology of Virology lab) is focused on understanding how human herpesviruses persist following infection.
+The role of RNA biology is a particular focus and we apply diverse molecular and computational biology techniques to study this while also developing novel sequencing approaches and new softwares for computational analysis.

 {% include section.html %}

 ## Highlights

 {% capture text %}
-Our newest bioinformatical advances in the realm of sequence analyses.
-No RNA modification out there should feel safe!
+Interested in the role of VLT in VZV latency?
+Diving into the world of nanopores and RNA modifications?
+{%
+  include button.html
+  link="publications"
+  text="Check out our latest publications" icon="fas fa-arrow-right" flip=true
+%}
+{:.center}
+{% endcapture %}
+{%
+  include feature.html
+  image="images/book_fin.png"
+  link="publications"
+  title="Hot off the press"
+  flip=true
+  text=text
+%}

+{% capture text %}
+Want to generate high-resolution viral transcriptome annotations?
+Calling RNA modifications in viral transcriptomes?
+Check out our latest NAGATA and DRUMMER software releases
+{:.right}
 {%
   include button.html
   link="software"